-- 8.14 Official information may be released proactively.
-Information that may be suitable for proactive release includes policies and procedures, research, evidence, and other material that would help the public to contribute to government decision-making and administration, and material that is likely to become subject to Official Information Act requests. - 8.15 Proactive release of material is not covered by the Official Information Act, and therefore section 48, which protects agencies from civil or criminal sanctions when releasing official information in good faith, is not applicable. - 8.16 Agencies should undertake due diligence processes to consider any potential liability, civil or criminal, that might result from the proactive release of official information or as a consequence of publication (for example, defamation or breach of contract) before deciding to publish the information.
+8.17 Official information may be released proactively.
+Information that may be suitable for proactive release includes Cabinet papers and minutes, policies and procedures, research, evidence, and other material that would help the public to contribute to government decision-making and administration, and material that is likely to become subject to Official Information Act 1982 requests.